a-ture/QDriveSim/README.md

 2. **Download CARLA 0.9.15** from their GitHub repo, [here](https://github.com/carla-simulator/carla/releases/tag/0.9.15/)
    where you can find precompiled binaries which are ready-to-use.
 Refer to [carla-quickstart](https://carla.readthedocs.io/en/latest/start_quickstart/) for more information.
 3. **Install CARLA Python bindings** in order to be able to manage CARLA from Python code.
-Make sure to use Anaconda Virtual Envoriments, open your terminal and type:
+Make sure to use Anaconda Virtual Envoriment, open your terminal and type:
 ```
  pip3 install carla
 ```

 4. Before running the repository's code be sure to start CARLA first:
-- Windows: your-path-to/CARLA_0.9.9.15/WindowsNoEditor/CarlaUE4.exe
+- Windows: your-path-to/CARLA_0.9.15/WindowsNoEditor/CarlaUE4.exe
-- Linux: your-path-to/CARLA_0.9.9.15/./CarlaUE4.sh
+- Linux: your-path-to/CARLA_0.9.15/./CarlaUE4.sh
 - [optional] To use less resources add these flags to the previous command: -windowed -ResX=32 -ResY=32 --quality-level=Low.
 For example ./CarlaUE4.sh --quality-level=Low.